Advocacy Alert: CMS to Allow CRNAs, other APRNs on Contractor Advisory Committees

 CMS investigated some issues raised from targeted review requests for CY2017 MIPS Performance Feedback Reports.
 Several

-were corrected.
+providers were corrected.
 This also resulted in slight changes in their payment adjustments.
 Anesthesia providers are encouraged to access and review their Performance Feedback Reports.
-A targeted review can be requested
+A targeted review can

 2019 MIPS Virtual Group Election Period Began October 1, 2018